Seizan: Overview

 The Seizan school traces its origins to Shōkū, a prominent disciple of Hōnen, who studied and systematized Pure Land doctrine of Hōnen with an emphasis on faith, other-power and the non-duality of Amida and sentient beings.
 Seizan Jōdo-shū was also influenced by the Tendai and Shingon traditions due to the background of its early teachers.

-One of the key locations for Seizan Jōdo-shū’s development was Eikan-dō (Zenrin-ji), which was originally a Shingon temple.
+One of the key locations for Seizan Jōdo-shū’s development was Eikan-dō Zenrin-ji, which was originally a Shingon temple.
 Jōhen (静遍), one of its abbots, took an interest in Jōdo Buddhism initially as a means to criticize it.
 However, he later designated Hōnen as the 11th chief priest of Eikan-dō.
 Afterward, Shōkū became the head priest and officially converted the temple into a Jōdo institution, establishing the temple as a Seizan branch of Jōdo-shū.

 Shōkū had 27 direct disciples, and the Seizan tradition eventually divided into six sub-branches, collectively known as the Seizan Six Lineages (西山六流, Seizan Rokuryū).
+The main Seizan branches were all centered around Kyoto, and had close connections to elite circles.

-Among them, four were particularly influential:
+Among them, four lineages were particularly influential: